 One Pan Smothered Chicken

-One Pan Smothered Chicken is a classic recipe of seared chicken that is easy to make in 30 minutes!
-Tender chicken is smothered in a rich and creamy gravy with bacon!
+One Pan Smothered Chicken features seared chicken and gravy that’s so easy to make in just 30 minutes!
+Tender, juicy chicken is smothered in a rich and creamy gravy with lots of bacon and makes for a seriously mouthwatering main course.

 Prep 10 minutes